Transforming Manufacturing with AI, IoT, and Smart Automation

 Design Principles of Industry 4.0

-The key design principles and their benefits are strongly convincing factors for adoption of Industry 4.0.
-They are:
+The key design principles and their benefits make a compelling case for adopting Industry 4.0.
+They include:

 1. Interoperability